lioninteractive/gemguide-api-docs/README.md

 - `no_shape_name_provided`: The request was missing a value for `name`
 - `no_weight_provided`: The request was missing a value for `weight`
-- `invalid_gem`: The value for `name` does not match any gemstone names in the Gemguide database.
+- `invalid_gem`: The value for `name` does not match any gemstone names in the GemGuide database.
 - `invalid_weight_nan`: The `weight` specified is not a number
 - `invalid_weight`: The `weight` specified falls outside the range of weights for the requested gem.
 The gem's valid weight range will be specified in the `message` property in the error response.
 - `server_error`: There was an unexpected server issue.

 ### Diamonds

-The structure for the Colored Gemstone route is as follows:
+The structure for the Diamond route is as follows:

 `https://app.gemguide.com/prices-api/diamond?name={name}&weight={weight}&color={color}&clarity={clarity}`

 There are four required arguments:

 1. `name`: This is the name of the diamond shape.
-It is **case sensitive** and must correspond **precisely** to the diamond shape's name in the [Gemguide App](https://app.gemguide.com).
+It is **case sensitive** and must correspond **precisely** to the diamond shape's name in the [GemGuide App](https://app.gemguide.com).
 Space characters should be escaped as `%20` i.e. `Old%20European`
 2. `weight`: This is the weight of the diamond in carats.
 3. `color`: This is the **case sensitive** color value of the diamond.
 Colors values are specified as upper-case letters from D-M (i.e, `D`, `E`, `F`, `G`, `H`, `I`, `J`, `K`, `L`, `M`)
 4. `clarity`: This is the **case sensitive** clarity value of the diamond.
 Clarity values must be one of the following:  `IF/FL`, `VVS1`, `VVS2`, `VS1`, `VS2`, `SI1`, `SI2`, `I1`, `I2`, `I3`